 “Well,” Coca-Cola said, “it’s sort of . . . well, like a monastery.
 But it’s not religious.
 We live together, share things, take care of one another.
 We live—well, differently from the people around us.”

-In the Constellation Press edition, several people’s names have been restored to their real-life names (instead of the pseudonyms used in the paper editions).
+In the Constellation Press edition, several people’s names have been restored to their real-life names (instead of the pseudonyms used in the paper editions), by request of the author.
 This edition also includes some notes about the members of the band, and a note giving biographical context about what was going on in Delany’s life before and after the period described in the book.